 IHSS paychecks are itemized, showing your gross and net pay, as well as the deductions the IHSS payroll computer has taken out of your check.

 Our union worked with state legislators for several years to win the right for providers to have an itemized paycheck.
 Prior to UDW’s victory, IHSS providers could not see or verify that deductions were made correctly.

 If you have questions about paycheck deductions, you can contact your local IHSS Public Authority.
-For questions about union dues, contact our Member Communications Center at 1-800-621-5016.
+For questions about union dues, contact our Member Resource Center at 1-800-621-5016.